maisieccino/syseng19-site/experiments.md

 		    <tr>
 		       	<td>6</td>
 		       	<td>Explore different tech stacks</td>
-		       	<td>Since we are going to mkae a web app, we looked into various front-end and back-end frameworks.
+		       	<td>Since we are going to make a web app, we looked into various front-end and back-end frameworks.
 Some of us also experimented on using these frameworks during our scenario week.</td>
 		       	<td>Our research covered lots of frameworks for both front-end side and back-end side, like NodeJS, Django,AngularJS, we compared them and decided to use AngularJS and Django to develop our app.</td>
 		       	<td>Success</td>
 		       	<td>Christpher, Matt Bell, Harry Chen</td>